Installing E85 Equipment

 It's important for a retail station operator or fleet manager to estimate the amount of onsite fuel storage needed and determine if an existing tank is available and compatible.
 If a new tank is necessary, it is easier and more cost effective to install a tank that enables future growth, rather than re-enter a site and disturb operations to add more capacity.
 This is especially true if the cost of a slightly larger tank is minimal.
 If it’s a private fueling location, consider allowing nearby fleet operations to share the fueling site with you.

 A fleet operator needs to balance the inventory of fuel to store over the typical 30- to 60-day period.
 Extra per-gallon costs are incurred if fuel is ordered in small or partial loads.
 If there are other fleets or E85 retailers in the area, it may be possible to share transport loads (8,000 gallons or a "milk run").
+Some station owners have opted to use multi-compartment tanks where one tank can store two or three fuel types.
+This allows station owners flexibility in determining which fuels to offer at certain times.

 Hiring a Project Contractor